redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 liberty.

 'Long live France!
 Long live Poland!
 Long live united Republican Germany!
-Long live the brotherhood of the peoples!'7
+Long live the brotherhood of the peoples [^16]!'

 The first detachments of German legionaries had already started drilling on the Champ de Mars.
 They even had their anthem ready: 'We march to